-The creation of a timeline and a collection of achievements from across our 31 member facilities to be shared on the website and social media Our #My1stLight campaign, which invites light source staff and external researchers to send in their memories of first encounters with synchrotron light.
+The creation of a collection of achievements from across our 30 member facilities to be shared on the website and social media.
+Also, our #My1stLight campaign, which invites light source staff and external researchers to send in their memories of first encounters with synchrotron light.
 Visit our campaign page to find out more

-A special online symposium to mark 75 Years of Science with Synchrotron Light on Thursday 28th April – Registration is open here
+A special online symposium to mark 75 Years of Science with Synchrotron Light took place on Thursday 28th April.
+You can watch the symposium recording here

 We warmly invite you to join our free online symposium